divyadhimaan/algo-vault/DSA-playgroud/dynamic-programming/longest-common-subsequence.md

 For example, `"ace"` is a subsequence of `"abcde"`.
 A common subsequence of two strings is a subsequence that is common to both strings.

+## Intuition

+- We try to match characters of both strings while maintaining the relative order.
+- The key idea:
+  - If last characters match, they definitely belong to the LCS → so include them and move both pointers left.
+  - If they don't match, we have two options:
+    - Skip a character from string1
+    - Skip a character from string2
+And choose the option giving the longer answer.

 ## Brute Force